rahulitpro/easy-home-setup/README.md

 # easy-home-setup

 need three domain entry

-CNAME wwww pointing to your domain name.
+* CNAME record wwww pointing to your domain name.
-@ pointing to public ipaddress pointing of your server
+* A record @ pointing to public ipaddress of your server
-* pointing to public ipaddress pointing of your server
+* A record * pointing to public ipaddress of your server